fssa-batch3/deepika.sriram__web_project/README.md

    - Scenario: User wants to delete their profile (nearly same as deleting their account).
    - Steps:

-       1. Click on delete profile
+       1. Click on delete profile in the profile page

    - Expected result: